-Switching energy supplier: would this affect my energy supply?
+Will switching energy supplier affect my energy supply?

 Is it easy to make the switch?

-All you need to do is find a recent energy bill and set aside five minutes on the internet.
-By using Switcher for an energy comparison, you will be asked to enter your basic details such as your typical energy usage in kWh.
-This will allow the site to give you the most accurate and useful tariffs available.
+- Find a recent energy bill and log-on to Switcher’s free gas and electricity comparison tool.
+Enter your basic details such as your typical energy usage in kWh - this will allow the site to give you the most accurate and useful tariffs available.

-The proposed energy plans will be wide ranging and will include all the major suppliers in Ireland offering a wide selection of plans including all the usual payment options.
+- Review the proposed energy plans - they will be wide ranging and will include all the major energy suppliers in Ireland offering a wide selection of plans including all the usual payment options.

-If and when you decide to make the switch, just select the energy plan that suits you best and, if you wish to pay by Direct Debit, enter your payment details.
+- Select the energy plan that suits you best and fill in the online application form.
+If you wish to pay by Direct Debit, enter your payment details.

-You will need to give a final reading of your energy meter to your old supplier.
+- Enter a final reading of your energy meter which we will send to your old supplier.
 This will enable them to close your account and to send you a final and accurate bill.

 Now you can just relax and enjoy the benefits of a cheaper energy supply.